TBS Compact Westminster KJV – Review

 There are 22 blank pages in the back that you can use for notes, memory verses, events, studies, lists, etc.

-The text is presented in double-column verse-by-verse format with cross references in the inner and outer margins, creating four columns per page.
+The text is presented in a double-column verse-by-verse format with cross-references in the inner and outer margins, creating four columns per page.
 The header shows the book name and chapter numbers in the outer margin and a page summary in the inner margin.
 The footer shows the page number in the outer margin.

 The font is 7.3 black letter with a generous leading.
 It’s dark and crisp throughout.
 Even though it’s a small font I find it highly readable.
 The whitespace within the text, opaque paper, and line matching help with readability.

 It doesn’t have pronunciation marks within the text.
-Instead, they’re move to an appendix.
+Instead, they’re moved to an appendix.
 This greatly improves readability and I still have access to them if I want them.
 It does have italics for supplied words.
-The cross references and footnote keys are so small that they’re easy to ignore when reading.
+The cross-references and footnote keys are so small that they’re easy to ignore when reading.
 The asterisks are harder to ignore, but I don’t have to look at the margin every time I see one.

 The references in the inner margins keep the text on the flattest part of the page.
 Fortunately he references don’t get lost in the gutter.